raspberry-pi-instalar-actualizar-programas-apt

 raspberry-pi-apg-get-upgrade

-These two commands are usually used together, one after the other.
+These two commands are normally used together, one after the other.
 If we want to run them directly with a single command, we can use:

 sudo apt-get -y update && sudo -y apt-get upgrade

-As time goes by and we update the software, it will happen that certain files become obsolete.
-To avoid unnecessary space losses, it is advisable to perform certain maintenance tasks periodically.
+As time passes and we update software, some files will become obsolete.
+To avoid unnecessary loss of space, it’s good to perform certain maintenance tasks periodically.

 First, we have the ‘autoremove’ command.
-This uninstalls the packages that were installed as dependencies of other packages, but that are currently no longer required (for example, because the new version of the package no longer uses them).
+This uninstalls packages that were installed as dependencies of other packages but are no longer required (for example, because the new version of the package no longer uses them).
 Therefore, these packages are no longer needed and can be uninstalled.

 sudo apt-get -y autoremove

-On the other hand, it also happens that the information stored in the local cache becomes obsolete.
+On the other hand, the information stored in the local cache also becomes obsolete.
 These files are stored in /var/cache/apt/archives/ and /var/cache/apt/archives/partial/.

 To prevent it from growing unnecessarily, we have more maintenance tools.
-It should be noted that they do not uninstall installed software, but only clean the APT local cache files.
+Note that they do not uninstall installed software, they only clean the files in APT’s local cache.

-Thus, to clean the local cache file we have the ‘autoclean’ command.
-This removes the downloaded packages that currently cannot be downloaded from the repositories.
-This means that these packages are obsolete and can be deleted.
+Thus, to clean the local cache file, we have the ‘autoclean’ command.
+This removes downloaded packages that can no longer be downloaded from the repositories.
+This means these packages are obsolete and can be deleted.

 sudo apt-get autoclean

-Finally, we have the ‘clean’ command that removes all the packages we have downloaded from the local cache.
+Finally, we have the ‘clean’ command, which removes all packages we have downloaded from the local cache.
 It is used less than the previous one because it is more ‘aggressive’.

 sudo apt-get clean

-Frequently, the ‘autoremove’ and ‘autoclean’ commands are used together, which we can combine into a single command:
+The ‘autoremove’ and ‘autoclean’ commands are frequently used together, which we can combine into a single command:

 sudo apt-get -y autoremove && sudo apt-get autoclean

-As we have said, APT looks for packages in repositories.
-The addresses of the repositories are configured in lists saved on our computer.
-In Raspbian, these lists are saved in /etc/apt/sources.list and /etc/apt/sources.list.d/raspi.list
+As we said, APT searches for packages in repositories.
+The addresses of the repositories are configured in lists stored on our computer.
+In Raspbian, these lists are stored in:

 We can add or remove repositories by editing these lists.
 Or, if we simply want to add a repository, we can use the following command directly: